mbaumer/us_hep_funding/docs/_states/NC.md

 ```
   Year  Institution                                   Amount ($)
 ------  ------------------------------------------  ------------
-  2017  EAST CAROLINA UNIVERSITY                         252,000
+  2017  East Carolina University                         252,000
-  2016  UNIVERSITY OF NORTH CAROLINA AT WILMINGTON       330,000
+  2016  University Of North Carolina At Wilmington       330,000
-  2015  UNIVERSITY OF NORTH CAROLINA AT WILMINGTON       465,948
+  2015  University Of North Carolina At Wilmington       465,948
-  2014  UNIVERSITY OF NORTH CAROLINA AT WILMINGTON        30,000
+  2014  University Of North Carolina At Wilmington        30,000
-  2013  UNIVERSITY OF NORTH CAROLINA AT WILMINGTON       151,244
+  2013  University Of North Carolina At Wilmington       151,244
-  2012  EAST CAROLINA UNIVERSITY                         155,468
+  2012  East Carolina University                         155,468
 ```
 ## SULI/CCI Interns
 From 2014-2016 (only years available), this district had 2 SULI/CCI interns